Tak's Travel Tips & When to VisitVietnam.....

 Step 1: Make sure your passport has more than 6 months left before it expires from the time you plan to leave Vietnam.
-You should never attempt travel on a less than 6 month passport.
+(You should never attempt travel anywhere in the world on a less than 6 month passport)

 Step 2: Find a travel agency or company in Vietnam that handles VOA.
-I have successfully used and recommend Tun Travel (which also operates under several different names that are the same thing – like Hotels in Vietnam).
-I suggest using the Hotels in Vietnam site because you can select to have a private letter.
+I have successfully used and recommend Hotels in Vietnam.
+If offered the option, select to have a private letter.
 What this means is that other travelers will not have your passport details.

 Step 3: Choose whether the kind of visa you want (e.g. single-entry means you arrive into Vietnam and when you leave, the visa is dead) and pay the travel agency the processing fee.